Arcath/arcath.github.io/_posts/2016-01-12-less-in-a-wordpress-theme.markdown

 }
 ```

 Thats it!
-Now when ever a user changes anything in the theme customizer the stylesheet it generated.
+Now when ever a user changes anything in the theme customizer the stylesheet is generated.
 For example one of the themes I made has options like this:

 ![Theme Customizer](/img/posts/wp-less-example.png)